axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

 Today, money is the canonical medium of exchange and that is what we assumed in our book, <span style="font-size: smaller; ">RADICAL COMPANIES</span>.<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> After all, we need money to pay our bills and as a medium of exchange to buy stuff.
 Unfortunately, money also supports hoarding as a way to accumulate financial wealth and power over everything, including people.
 This is problematic and leads to the most serious problems we face today.
 </p>
 <p>
-For this and other reasons, I now believe that we should have a universal medium of exchange, like <SPAN STYLE="font-size: smaller; ">RADICAL COIN</SPAN>s that doesn’t have the baggage of national fiat money and can help us transform our economy to be more human-centric.<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup>
+For this and other reasons, I now believe that we should have a universal medium of exchange, like <SPAN STYLE="font-size: smaller; ">RADICAL COIN</SPAN>s that doesn’t have the baggage of national fiat money and can help us transform to a human centered economy.<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup>
 </p>
 <p>
 Like today’s money, <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s function as,